Frequently Asked Questions

 Maybe this should be called MIY, Mix It Yourself.
 More and more vapers are making the journey into the world of mixing their own eliquid for a number of reasons; it can be substantially cheaper than buying ready to vape eliquid, it enables vapers to be more flexible and creative in tailoring their eliquid to their personal preferences, it can give you a really nice sense of achievment when you mix flavourings together to create your own blend and hit on a winner!
 You can read more about mixing here, Mixing Guide.

-CUSTARD FLAVOURS do require steeping once mixed with your eliquid, two to three weeks will bring the full flavour out.
+CUSTARD FLAVOURS do require steeping once mixed with your eliquid, four weeks will bring the full flavour out.
 Initially the Custard will probably have a Citrus-like smell and taste, but when steeped, that will diminish and be replaced with the full Custard flavour.

 Do the concentrates contain...?